ocelotpotpie/ItemLocker/README.md

  1. The rotate group, which can be abbreviated in commands as _r_, is the set of players that can rotate the frame.

-Armor stands only have _access_ group.
+Armor stands only have an _access_ group.

 Each group can be one of three settings: